juliakloiber/superrr/_posts/superrr-lab-blog/2023-04-06-mozfest-23-towards-feminist-digital-futures.md

 title: Mozfest 2023 | "Towards Feminist Digital Futures – an Interactive Foresight Workshop"

-description: In the Mozfest 2023 Workshop "Towards feminist digital futures," participants applied feminist tech approaches and the principles of solidarity to envision online spaces free from gender-based violence.
+description: In the Mozfest 2023 Workshop "Towards Feminist Digital Futures," participants applied feminist tech approaches and the principles of solidarity to envision online spaces free from gender-based violence.

 ---
 <img src="/assets/img/blog/Mozfest23 dw und superrr logo new.png" alt=" A variety of red and green bridges on a purple background." width="540" height="540">